Settlement (litigation): England and Wales

 In England and Wales, if the matter is already before the courts, except in a case where the claim is to be dismissed outright and the Claimant agrees to pay the Defendant's costs, the matter is usually dealt with by a consent order, signed by the legal representatives of both parties and approved by the judge.

 To get around the issue of confidentiality referred to above, a standard procedure consent order, known as a Tomlin Order is entered into.
 The order itself contains an agreement that the claim is stayed and no further action can be taken in court (except for referring a dispute in the implementation of the order to court, which is allowed).
 The order also deals with payment of costs, and payments of money out of court if any money is held by the court (as these are matters which must be dealt with by Court Order).
 However, the actual terms of the settlement are dealt with in a 'schedule' to the order, which can remain confidential.
 Breach of the schedule can be dealt with as breach of contract, or breach of the consent order.

 Israel

 In Israel, which is a common law jurisdiction, settlements almost always are submitted to the court, for two reasons: (a) only by submitting the settlement to the court can the litigants control whether the court will order one or more parties to pay costs, and (b) the plaintiff (claimant) usually prefers for the settlement to be given the effect of a judgment.

+European Union

+In a Danish public sector contracting case, Finn Frogne A/S v Rigspolitiet ved Center for Beredskabskommunikation, the EU's Court of Justice ruled that a settlement agreement in relation to a dispute between a public body and a contractor could in some cases amount to a material amendment to their contract, for which public procurement legislation specifies that a new tender should have taken place.
+In this case, the settlement agreement reduced the scope of the contract, but the court's view was that other operators might have wanted to take on the reduced-scope provision.